stdmedoth/spinoza/README.md

 │
 ├── /include
 │   ├── Vector.hpp           # Definition of the Vector class
-│   ├── VectorField.h        # Definition of the VectorField class
 │   ├── Function.h           # Definition of the Function class (for differentiation & integration)
 │
 ├── /src
 │   ├── Vector.cpp           # Implementation of the Vector class
-│   ├── VectorField.cpp      # Implementation of the VectorField class
 │   ├── Function.cpp         # Implementation of Function class
 │   └── main.cpp             # Main function with example simulations
 │